Matthew-Corbett-96/Shopping-Kart/README.md

 __Amazon Like Shopping Kart Console Application__ _-By Matthew J. Corbett_

 ## Todo's
-- [ ] Adjust the asetic of the console application
-- [x] Add a User Class with two sub classes attached
-  - [x] Virtual Class for user
-  - [x] Normal User
-  - [x] Premium User
-- [ ] Way to know which system is being used to adjust the clear command --> ` #if and #else ` ??
+- [ ] Way to know which system is being used to adjust the _clear_ command --> ` #if and #else ` ??
+- [ ] Create a container for the Users to be stored in --> thinking an unordered multimap
+- [ ] Change the UX of the looping system, more like a game loop.

- ## User's
+## Logging Macro's
- - Normal User
-    -[x]Standard shipping rate (0.10 / mile)
-    - Normal View of the list of items
- - Premium User
-    - Free Shipping
-    - Special view of list of items
+// Figure this out later //